eryzerz/mami-clone/README.md

 # Mamiclone Project

 ## Important
+This is a group project so I duplicate it to my own repo, I actively contribute to main repo in [here](https://github.com/muhrifai7/mamiclone2).
 This project is still on very early development stage.
 If you want to use for production, use it with your own risk.
 Back-end repo in [here](https://github.com/eryzerz/mamiclone-api)
 <br>More feature Coming Really Soon.